 If you have taken the above steps, you should be able to simply turn the system back on.
 Be aware that because you have used CO2 to push the water out of the system, your lines may be slightly pressurized.
 Don't be alarmed if a valve, clamp, fitting, or hose ruptures or disconnects.

-CO2 Safety Monitoring
+CO2 Safety Monitoring for Draught Beer Systems

 While CO2 is a critical element in many beverage applications it can also be a hazard in regards to personal exposure and CO2 leak points.
 Investing in proper carbon dioxide safety devices is always vital and provides further protection for your workplace.
 In the beverage industry it is important to educate workers on the hazard areas such as fermentation, walk-in draft coolers, brite tanks, and beverage dispensing areas.